nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 4. Should favor DOS style commands over Unix-style commands.
 5. Should support [natural language processing](#natural-language-processing) with [natural language commands](#natural-language-commands).
 6. Should be able to do all functions through the [command-line interface](command-line interface).
-7. Should ensure reminders for overlapping tasks do not overwrite each other.
+7. Should be able to be accessed offline.
-8. Should be able to be accessed offline.
+8. Should load within 1 second of opening the program.
-9. Should load within 1 second of opening the program.
+9. Should be able to display full list of tasks within 1 second.
-10. Should be able to display full list of tasks within 1 second.
+10. Should be able to save and backup tasks into a file for recovery or portability.
-11. Should be able to save and backup tasks into a file for recovery or portability.
+11. Should not cause data corruption when program is closed abruptly.
-12. Should not cause data corruption when program is closed abruptly.
+12. Should be able to hold tasks up to one year onwards.
-13. Should be able to hold tasks up to one year onwards.
+13. Should recover from major errors within 1 second.

-14. Should recover from major errors efficiently.
+Other requirements can be found in the project constraints section of our team's [module handbook](http://www.comp.nus.edu.sg/~cs2103/AY1617S1/).

 <br>
 <br>